tjelvar-olsson/biologists-guide-to-computing/source/collaborating-on-projects.rst

     back to the ``nature`` branch and implement all the suggested changes and send it back to the editor.
 At that point the ``nature`` branch will have diverged from the ``master`` branch.
-The editor of Nature then comes back stating that in spite of all the changes the manuscript it will still be rejected due to the lack of a "wow" factor.
+The editor of Nature then comes back stating that in spite of all the changes the manuscript will still be rejected due to the lack of a "wow" factor.
 At this point one may want to submit to Science.
 However, one wants to incorporate all the changes made on the ``master`` and the ``nature`` branch.
 That is not a problem as